 Dr. Neil Phillips

 Dr Phillips has been active in archaeology since 1997, completing his 1st degree in 1999, followed by a research PhD in 2004.
-His PhD focused on earthwork castles (motte & bailey) of the southern March of Wales and involved a considerable amount of survey work; eventually proposing a viable alternative for the dating and interpretation of earthwork castles of the Norman period.
+His PhD focused on earthwork castles (motte & bailey) of the southern March of Wales and involved a considerable amount of survey work; and led to a viable alternative for the dating and interpretation of earthwork castles of the Norman period.

 Over the intervening years, involvement in commercial archaeology has familiarised Dr Phillips with a range of archaeological periods from Mesolithic to WW2, however; the bias, in S Wales at least, tends towards either Roman or Industrial.

 Apart from ongoing commercial work, Dr Phillips is at present directing the 2nd decade of a research excavation on a previously unknown phase of Post-medieval charcoal ironworking within the Wye Valley.

 With an increase in building recording work, Dr Phillips improved his skills in survey and recording work by adding 3D scanning equipment to APAC.
 Ltd's array of specialist abilities.
 We now have: 'in-house', survey-grade, Faro M70 & Freestyle laser scanners, a Topcon Total Station, Geomax Robotic total station and GPS This allows for 3-dimensional recording to less than 5mm accuracy to be undertaken, and fixed to precise 3D co-ordinates; also, dramatically reducing on-site recording time and the need for additional visits.
 In reporting work, the virtual reality records of the site or building allow for greater accuracy and provide interactive spacial facilities, allowing better interpretation.